-‘Fairy Tail’ Manga 529: Ichiya Plans To Trap Acnologia; Who Is The Female Mage?
+‘Fairy Tail’ Manga 529: Ichiya Plans To Trap Acnologia, Who Is The Female Mage?

 — Acnologia Rey Dragón (@king_Acnologia) February 12, 2016

 Acnologia immediately noticed that Wendy smelled similar to Irene and correctly concluded that she too has the power of the dragons as her disposal, a dragonslayer.
-This activated his hatred for all dragons and dragonslayers and he immediately launched a magical attack on the two.
+This activated his hatred for all dragons and dragonslayers, and he immediately launched a magical attack on the two.
 It would have been fatal as Wendy and Erza are exhausted, having fought with Irene very recently.
 Fortunately, Jellal arrived just in time to cast a defensive magical barrier, which saved their lives.

 Jellal wanted to quickly end the battle against Acnologia.
 He started to cast the powerful spell Grand Chariot, which is said to be just as destructive as a real meteor falling from the sky.
 To their surprise, Acnologia merely opened his mouth and just ate or absorbed all the magic power contained in Jellal’s attack.
 After his fill of magical power, Acnologia transformed into a massive dragon, his most fearsome form.
 With this transformation, beating Acnologia will prove to be more difficult in the coming Fairy Tail 529 as they will be up against a full-fledged dragon, a beast that is not only physically very powerful but is also immune to their magical attacks.

 As Acnologia prepared for his attack on the trio, luck was on their side.
 Acnologia did not notice the approaching vessel, he was rammed by Pegasus guild’s ship Christina, piloted by Ichiya.
-Wendy, Jellal and Erza quickly boarded the flying ship.
+Wendy, Jellal, and Erza quickly boarded the flying ship.
 They quickly became airborne before Acnologia was able to recover his footing.
 But the danger posed by the dragon is far from over, Acnologia is expected to give chase in the coming Fairy Tail Chapter 529.

 But it was all part of Ichiyo’s plan.
 He wanted Acnologia to follow the flying ship to a specific spot outside Magnolia in Fairy Tail 529 of the manga series.
 According to Ichiyo, bringing the Black Dragon to that specific spot will give them an advantage that victory is possible, but he declined where the spot is located or what is special about the place.